 Alkaline water pitchers come at an affordable price, at around $20 – $40 per pitcher hence a great option.
 You, however, need to replace the pitcher’s cartridge from time to time as they have a shorter lifespan.

 - Add a mineral-rich salt – Himalayan pink salt

 Himalayan sea salt contains 84 trace minerals and thus an excellent ingredient for remineralizing RO water.
 It has all the essential minerals like calcium, magnesium and potassium that your body requires.

 For the best results, add a pinch of the salt to a batch of water you want to remineralize.
 Avoid using excess salt.
 You need to remember that idea here is to add the minerals back into the water and not make your water salty.

 Himalayan salt is an affordable and easy solution for remineralizing water.
 It also helps in weight loss, betters respiratory function and also lowers high blood pressure.

 When on the go, the best way to remineralize RO water is by using an alkaline water bottle.
 With this method, you won’t have to do much.
 Simply fill your water bottle with reverse osmosis water and carry it with you.

-An alkaline water bottle contains a filter that increases water pH level and adds mineral to improve its taste.
+An alkaline water bottle contains a filter that increases the water pH level and adds minerals to improve its taste.
 These bottles come at a very affordable price but require you to replace the filters after some time (roughly six weeks).